 Other System Alerts and warnings as detailed in Grid Code OC7.4.8.15.

-5.7.2 Electricity Margin Notice and/or High Risk of Demand Reduction warnings may be issued by NGESO when insufficient system margins are anticipated for any period.
+5.7.2 Electricity Margin Notice and/or High Risk of Demand Reduction warnings may be issued by NESO when insufficient system margins are anticipated for any period.

-5.7.3 Should the system conditions not return within the acceptable limits or there is still further concern, a Demand Control Imminent warning may be issued giving warning that NGESO expects to issue a Demand Control instruction to Network Operators and/or Non-Embedded Customers in the next 30-minute window.
+5.7.3 Should the system conditions not return within the acceptable limits or there is still further concern, a Demand Control Imminent warning may be issued giving warning that NESO expects to issue a Demand Control instruction to Network Operators and/or Non-Embedded Customers in the next 30-minute window.

-5.7.4 NGESO will issue the above instructions when the need for Demand Control is identified in advance but this may not be possible in all circumstances.
+5.7.4 NESO will issue the above instructions when the need for Demand Control is identified in advance but this may not be possible in all circumstances.
 However, an increased level of Demand Control must be made available if a High Risk of Demand Reduction warning has been issued by 16:00 hours day 1.

-5.7.5 NGESO can issue the following National Electricity Transmission System Warnings at times when there is more generation than demand in order to minimise the risk of high system frequencies on both a regional and national basis
+5.7.5 NESO can issue the following National Electricity Transmission System Warnings at times when there is more generation than demand in order to minimise the risk of high system frequencies on both a regional and national basis

 National Electricity Transmission System Warning – System NRAPM;